TriDangContact/InstaPost/README.md

 # Key Features:
 - Firebase Authentication to enable user login and signup
 - Firebase Realtime Database/Storage to store user information, posts, hashtags, and photos
+- Glide v4 for fast and efficient image loading

 # To run
+- Download from Play Store (Coming Soon)
-- Clone the repo and run it on the Android Studio emulator
+- Clone the repo and run it on the Android Studio emulator or Android device

 # API
 - Min API 23